HiPhish/info.vim/README.rst

 .. note::

    At the moment info.vim is still *very* early work in progress.
-You could run into some unexpected edge cases.
+It is not yet feature-complete and the interface might change.

 Installation
 ############

 Install it like any other Vim plugin.
-You must have the GNU info command-line tool installed on your system, or a compatible alternative.
+You must have at least version 6.0 of the GNU info command-line tool installed on your system.
+You can set the binary by setting the `g:infoprg` variable to its path.

 Quickstart